 Mississippi bowhunter plays it safe by taking the first of two bucks ... and tracking before a storm.

-By John J. Woods
+Story and photos by John J. Woods

 To get a jump on the expected weekend warriors, Jerry Gibson of Petal, Miss., drove to his Newton County hunting camp on Friday, Oct.
 5. The 2001 bow season had opened the previous Monday, but the real crowd wouldn’t be afield until Saturday and Sunday.